grumets/nimmbus/GUF_integration/README.md

 Comment motivation:
 wps:ExecuteResponse/wps:ProcessOutputs/wps:Output[ows:Identifier="feedback"]/wps:Data/wps:ComplexData/guf:GUF_FeedbackItem/guf:userComment/guf:GUF_UserComment/guf:motivation/guf:GUF_MotivationCode/@codeListValue

-Parsing XML is not easy in JavaScript is not easy.
-We recommend that you use the GetRetrieveResourceFeedbackOutputs() function to convert the XML encoding to a JavaScript object that easier to use.
+Parsing XML is not easy in JavaScript.
+We recommend that you use the GetRetrieveResourceFeedbackOutputs() function to convert the XML encoding to a JavaScript object that is easier to use.

 ```js
 	var guf=GetRetrieveResourceFeedbackOutputs(doc.documentElement);